Bob Staton: Run for State Superintendent of Education

-On January 4, 2006, Staton announced his candidacy for the position of South Carolina State Superintent of Education.
+On January 4, 2006, Staton announced his candidacy for the position of South Carolina State Superintendent of Education.
 He finished second in a contested Republican primary and conceded the race on June 14, 2006, having received just shy of 35% of the vote compared to Karen Floyd's 50.5%.

 Personal life

 Staton is married to his wife, Phyllis, a former manager at Palmetto Health, with whom he has four children.
 Staton currently serves as an elder at Cherokee Presbyterian Church, located in Gilbert, South Carolina.